How DBS can help improve Parkinson’s mobility issues

 *Refer to the instructions for use for detailed information regarding the implant procedure, indications, contraindications, warnings, precautions, MRI compatibility of specific ACTIVA devices, MRI conditional labelling and potential adverse events.

 Visit the Medtronic website for more information about Medtronic ACTIVA™ RC Extended Neurostimulator.

 This article is sponsored by Medtronic.
-The information in this article is given for information purposes only and does not represent an endorsement by the EPDA of any particular treatments, products or companies.
+The information in this article is given for information purposes only and does not represent an endorsement by Parkinson’s Europe of any particular treatments, products or companies.
 This article is not a substitute for advice from your doctor, pharmacist or other healthcare professional.
 Parkinson’s Life makes no representations or warranties of any kind, express or implied, about the completeness or accuracy of information provided.

 Is dry eye disease common in people with Parkinson’s?

 Dry eye disease can involve symptoms such as a lower blinking rate and typically occurs when the eyes are not effectively moistened by tears – leading to discomfort and possible vision loss.
 Now, a recent study from Japan has investigated the previously underexplored relationship between dry eye disease and Parkinson’s.
 As part of their research, the team analysed 13 studies published between 2004 and 2022, which involved more than 1,500 people with Parkinson’s.
 Five of the reports highlighted the prevalence of dry eye disease in people with the condition – with 61% experiencing symptoms.
 “Our findings emphasize the need for clinicians to be vigilant of the presence of dry eye disease when managing [people with Parkinson’s],” the researchers wrote.
 However, they noted that more research is needed – especially “future large-scale studies” – to help understand the relationship between dry eye disease and the condition.